noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

  ```
  where we use semicolon `;` to separate the rows.

-Again, the basic operations ship with Julia and you need no additional packages.
+Again, the basic operations ship with Julia and we need no additional packages.
 ```julia-repl
 julia> A + A * 2im
 3×3 Matrix{Complex{Int64}}: